bowtoyourlord/docker-beegfs-demo/README.md

 ```
 Set the appropriate tmpfs size - there should be enough RAM on your server to accomodate it.

+## Authentication
+By setting up authentication, requests are only accepted from connections that can provide the pre-shared secret.

+The setting can be found in `.env`.
+Authentication is enabled if the `USE_CONN_AUTH` variable is set to `true`.
+Any other values disable it.

+The pre-shared secred in stored in `connauthfile`.
+If the setting is enabled, the secret should be shared with the client to allow connection.

 ## Links
 * [RedCoolBeans/docker-beegfs](https://github.com/RedCoolBeans/docker-beegfs)
 * [BeeGFS](https://www.beegfs.io)